 - Field hockey

 - Modern pentathlon

 - Rugby sevens

 - Water skiing

 As far as the broadcasters go, the broadcast schedule is here.
-The CBC is not only the host of the games, but is also the channel to offer primary coverage in Canada, totaling five hours a day.
-The pay TV channel, Sportsnet will be covering the Football (Soccer) tournament.
-If you are watching from the USA, ESPN has the coverage rights to these games with 80 hours of English-language coverage across ESPN and ESPN2.
-There will be a total of 200 hours of full Spanish-language coverage offered on ESPN Deportes.
-Rede Record was able to secure rights in Brazil to broadcast coverage.
-Other broadcasting deals include Torneos y Competencias sports in Argentina, Claro Sports in Mexico and Latina Television in Peru.
+Mediapro is not only the host of the games, but is also the channel to offer primary coverage in Peru, totaling five hours a day.
+However, we recommend watching the events on the ESPN app.
+ESPNU will broadcast the opening ceremony.
+From there you can turn to the ESPN app for live coverage of the Pan Am Games.
+If you are watching from the USA, ESPN has the coverage rights to these games with coverage across ESPNU and the ESPN app.

-That said, The CBC plans to have 650 hours of coverage via digital platforms.
-That is great if you are in Canada, but what if you are not?
-Though ESPN in the US is offering 80 hours, you would need a cable, satellite, or Sling TV subscription to view this from the USA.
+That said, ESPN plans to have 200+ hours of coverage via digital platforms.
+That is great if you are in the USA, but what if you are not?
+Though ESPN in the US is offering 200 hours, you would need a cable, satellite, or Sling TV subscription to view this from the USA.
 If you haven’t tried it yet then you can sign up for a 7 day free trial.
 Let’s say that you are traveling abroad or you are an ex-pat, you would need a good VPN service to allow you to see the coverage.

-Enjoy all the excitement during the 2015 Pan Am Games and watch to see what country goes for the gold.
+Enjoy all the excitement during the 2019 Pan American Games and watch to see what country goes for the gold.
 Please share this post with your friends so they can enjoy the events from anywhere in the world with a VPN.
 Follow us @VPNFan for the latest deals and guides.